February 26, 2017

 When I was growing up in Westport, one of the town’s most famous residents was Paul Newman, who was half-Jewish, and was married to a Gentile (actress Joanne Woodward).

 The best documentary on Fitzgerald is surely Winter Dreams, by DeWitt Sage.
-The best film version of The Great Gatsby is probably the one made in 2013.
-More recently, Amazon made a 10-part series about Zelda and Scott, Z: The Beginning of Everything.
+A BBC documentary, Sincerely, F. Scott Fitzgerald, is also good.
+The best film version of The Great Gatsby is probably the one made in 1974; itís closer to Fitzgerald than the 2013 film.
+More recently, Amazon made a 10-part series about Zelda and Scott, Z: The Beginning of Everything (I don’t recommend it).
 Amazon is also making a series called The Last Tycoon, based on Fitzgerald’s last, unfinished novel.

 The Last Tycoon is set in Hollywood, where Fitzgerald spent his last years (1937-1940).
 Zelda was then in an institution (she had become mentally unstable around 1930).
 Fitzgerald had a three-year relationship with Sheilah Graham, a Hollywood gossip columnist.
 Graham’s memoir about Fitzgerald, Beloved Infidel, became a bestseller, and was made into a movie.
 “During those three years, Scott outlined an educational ‘curriculum’ for [Graham] and guided her through it, which she later wrote about in detail in A College of One.”11 (In an earlier issue, I described how the Russian writer Isaak Babel designed a curriculum for his girlfriend.)